How to Service a Rodent Bait Station (Best Practice)

 Should pest technicians clean or disinfect a bait station?

-In regards to cleaning the bait station, rodent bait stations are usually most effective when they have been visited by rodents, leaving scents and pheromones, a signal to attract other foraging rodents into the stations.
+In regards to cleaning the bait station, rodent bait stations are usually most effective when they have been visited by rodents, leaving scents and pheromones, which are signals to attract other foraging rodents into the stations.

 There may be fur, droppings, remnants of bait, leaf litter and insect casings that may have made their way into the stations since your last service.
 A hand brush should be a staple of your rodent toolbox and used to brush out and expel any excess and unwanted debris.